BoPeng/simuPOP-examples/published/simuRareVariants/README.md

 ### Output more statistics such as the fitness value of everyone.

 The default output of this script includes population size, number of segregation sites, average number of segregation sites per individual, average frequency of all mutants, average and mean fitness of individuals.
 You can modify the script to get more output.
-For example, you can use operator @@infoEval@@ with @@output='>>fitness.txt'"@@ to output fitness values for all individuals to a file.
+For example, you can use operator `infoEval` with `output='>>fitness.txt'"` to output fitness values for all individuals to a file.
 Please refer to the simuPOP user's guide on how to use these parameters.

 ## References